Contributing writer for Wake Up World

 The founders of the project realized that most people don’t grow their own food because of financial considerations, as well as the time it takes to maintain the plot.
 Through an ingenious and easy-to-build design — which uses recycled materials — participants can have a flourishing garden up and running in very little time.
 The best part, however, is that the bed only needs to be watered once every 2-4 weeks.
 This not only reduces time spent on upkeep but also drastically lowers the amount of water used.
 Another advantage is that there is no need to invest in building materials or an expensive drip system.
 The bed utilizes recycled wood pallets, scrap PVC pipes and wood, tumbled glass from the landfill, donated soil, burlap, political signs and (for the cost of around $2.00) a plastic tarp.
 The bed takes about 30 minutes to build — or less, once you get the hang of it.

-A zany video demonstrating how to build the raised bed, along with a wealth of other gardening resources, can be found at the Food is Free Project website.
+A fun video demonstrating how to build the raised bed, along with a wealth of other gardening resources, is included below, courtesy of the Food is Free Project website.
 Examples of additional drought-resistant techniques include wicking 5-gallon bucket planters, watering with buried clay pots, Hugelkultur beds and a documentary about growing with mulch.

 Make the existing model obsolete